arm-education/ai-portal-android-app-image-to-image/README.md

 The app displays the selected mask as a translucent cyan overlay.
 The status panel displays model load and run times.
 The result panel displays the selected mask, predicted IoU, low-resolution mask coverage, and mask logit range.

 For local experiments, you can alternatively replace the placeholder under `app/src/main/assets/models/mobile-sam-int8-xnnpack-executorch/` with the real `mobile_sam_raspberry_executorch_optimized.pte` file before building the APK.
 When **Load model** runs and no app-private model file exists, the app copies a real bundled asset into app-private storage.
 App-private model files persist across normal app updates, so clear the app's storage or remove the existing file before testing a replacement.
-Do not commit real model binaries to this repository.

 ### Copy and run Depth Anything V2 Small